-- 2. Body orifices other than the mouth may be searched if authorised by an officer of inspector rank or above who has reasonable grounds for believing that the person may have concealed on themselves anything which they could and might use to cause physical injury to themselves or others at the station and the officer has reasonable grounds for believing that an intimate search is the only means of removing those items. - 3.
+- 2. Body orifices other than the mouth may be searched only: - (a) if authorised by an officer of inspector rank or above who has reasonable grounds for believing that the person may have concealed on themselves: - (i) anything which they could and might use to cause physical injury to themselves or others at the station; or

+(ii) a Class A drug which they intended to supply to another or to export; and the officer has reasonable grounds for believing that an intimate search is the only means of removing those items; and

+- (b) if the search is under paragraph 2(a)(ii) (a drug offence search), the detainee's appropriate consent has been given in writing. - 2A.
 Before the search begins, a police officer or designated detention officer, must tell the detainee: - (a) that the authority to carry out the search has been given; - (b) the grounds for giving the authorisation and for believing that the article cannot be removed without an intimate search.

-Note: Paragraph 1.11A of this Code requires someone to fulfil the role of the appropriate adult to be present when a 17-year-old is told about the authority and grounds for an intimate search.
+Note: Paragraph 1.5A of this Code requires someone to fulfil the role of the appropriate adult to be present when a 17-year-old is told about the authority and grounds for an intimate search.